apache/gravitino/docs/security/access-control.md

 ### Group
 To make it easier to grant a single access control to multiple users, we can add users to a user group, and then grant one or multiple roles to that user group.
-This process allows all users belonging to that user group to have the access control in those Roles.
+This process allows all users belonging to that user group to have the access control in those roles.

 ### Metadata objects